 git remote -v

 origin https://github.com/<username>/warehouse.git (fetch) origin https://github.com/<username>/warehouse.git (push) upstream https://github.com/pypa/warehouse.git (fetch) upstream https://github.com/pypa/warehouse.git (push)

 <username> is your GitHub username.
 If you do not have an

 upstream branch configured, you can add one by running the following

 git remote add upstream email@example.com:pypa/warehouse.git

-git checkout master git fetch upstream pull/<id>/head:<branchname>
+git checkout main git fetch upstream pull/<id>/head:<branchname>

 In this example,

 upstream refers to the Warehouse repository on GitHub.